Gamification in Retail: The Interactive Trend Driving Loyalty and Sales

 Fun fact: Happiness is actually the most common emotion people report when watching videos from brands.

-Video can be an effective medium for gamification in retail because it’s versatile and engaging.
+Video can be an effective medium for gamification because it’s versatile and engaging.
 Imagine a video previewing a new product with a floating offer you have to “catch.”
-Or think of a video that lets you level-up your loyalty rewards by sharing it on social media or taking another action — right from the video.
-The possibilities of gamification increasing sales and loyalty are endless.
+Or think of a video that lets you level up your loyalty rewards by sharing it on social media or taking another action — right from the video.
+The possibilities are endless.

 Just imagine if the video above had a prize or discount hidden in one of those boxes.
 Wouldn’t you keep clicking?